S0AndS0/Jekyll_Admin/_administration/installation.md

 title: Installation
 date:   2019-04-17 11:12:11 -0700
 categories: admin
-excerpt: >-
-  > This step is only needed once per server setup, see `Update` for updating pre-existing installs of this project
+description: This step is only needed once per server setup, see `Update` for updating pre-existing installs of this project
 ---